International Youth Internship Program (IYIP)

 - YMCA OF GREATER TORONTO

-- The YMCA International Youth Internship Program offers a transformative global experience for youth, ages 18–30, in Canada who are Indigenous, racialized, living with disabilities and/or 2SLGBTQIA+ and are experiencing barriers to employment.
+- The YMCA International Youth Internship Program offers a transformative global experience to 100 young Canadians, particularly those who belong to or identify as members of groups facing discrimination (people living with disabilities, Indigenous youth, racialized youth, and members of the 2SLGBTQIA+ community).
 The program includes a 4 to 6-month internship abroad in Colombia (Bogota, Medellin, Cali), Ghana, Togo, or Sierra Leone.
 Interns join the YMCA network spanning 120 countries, focusing on the World YMCA's Vision 2030 pillars: Community Wellbeing, Meaningful Work, Sustainable Planet, and Just World.
 Projects cover areas like environmental sustainability, mental health, education, and more.
 Participants develop transferable skills, connect with local leaders, and engage in international cooperation work.
 In Canada, YMCA Employment Services will support interns with their job search and/or educational journey.

 - Alternatives

-- Alternatives is launching a new International Internship Program aimed at young Canadians aged 18 to 30 who may face various forms of discrimination in employment.
-These internships, preceded by a four-week training, last for 3 or 4 months and provide an opportunity to gain professional experience in nearly 17 countries in the Global South.
+- The project implemented by Alternatives is aimed at young Canadians aged 18 to 30 who may face various forms of discrimination in employment.
+A total of 218 internships are offered; preceded by a four-week training, they will last 3 or 4 months and will provide professional experience in nearly 17 countries in the Global South.
 The roles encourage youth to get involved in advocating for women's rights, the right to education, or in using media and communication strategies.
 By working with partner organizations defending human rights, you will contribute to promoting solidarity and international education while highlighting the need to support local initiatives.
 Does this resonate with you?
 Take action with us!

 - Empowerment Squared and McMaster University